tradingstrategy-ai/docs/source/glossary.rst

         For example, a strategy can have a cycle duration of 16h and makes trades based on 4h candles.

-    Enzyme
+    Enzyme protocol

         Enzyme is a fund back-office protocol for :term:`EVM-compatible` blockchains.

+        Enzyme offers :term:`vaults <vault>` where investors can invest to different :term:`trading strategies <trading strategy>`.
+Enzyme protocol is :term:`non-custodial`.

-        See `Enzyme Finance <https://enzyme.finance/>`__ for more information.
+        Read `Enzyme Finance <https://enzyme.finance/>`__ for more information.

+        See also

+        - :term:`Decentralised exchange`

+        - :term:`Lending pool`

     Docker